Being a Junior Therapy Dog team with her pup Millie is the beginning of a dog-centered career for Holden.

 Key moments you won’t want to miss:

-- [03:43] Millie joined Holden and her family at seven weeks old and they began working with a trainer.
+• [03:43] Millie joined Holden and her family at just seven weeks old, and they began working with a trainer.

-- [04:21] Holden and Millie have been a Junior Therapy Dog team for 3 years beginning at the ages of 14 and 1.
+• [04:21] Holden and Millie have been a Junior Therapy Dog team for 3 years, starting when they were 14 and 1 years old.

-- [06:15] Millie knows how to work a room and check in with every person in the room before focusing on 1:1 time.
+• [06:15] Millie’s amazing ability to work a room and check in with everyone before focusing on one-on-one time.

 I hope you enjoy this episode as much as I do.
-Give it a listen and let me know which part you found the most helpful!
+Give it a watch or a listen and then let me know in the community which part you found the most helpful!

 Mentioned in this episode: